Lukasdotcom/fantasy-manager/README.md

 ## Roadmap

-The official roadmap is [on this kanban](https://drive.lschaefer.xyz/kanban/#/2/kanban/view/Tv48PjfOOBpvt59CcPmnB+NtZyPvuTScCnNWLIhRoeA/).
 If you would like to have a feature added you can request it in an issue or make it yourself and add a pull request.

 ## Screenshots